harikvpy/windesktop-template/README.md

   ```
    ..\windesktop-wix-template> heat dir ..\deps\ -cg ProgramDependencies -ke -dr INSTALLFOLDER -gg -g1 -sfrag -srd -out deps.wxs -swall -var var.DependenciesFolder
    ```
+   This command is run as part of the command line build process from the build script (see `build.ps1)`.

 ## MSI Bootstrapper
 This essentially bundles the x64 & x86 MSI files from above with the relevant VC Runtime redistributables.
 Both the MSI files are packaged and depending on the platform bitness, the appropriate MSI is installed.
 The same goes for the VC Runtime redistributable as well.